Yusufrhman/aksamedia-test/README.md

 ## ✨ First Login

-You can log in with one of the predefined accounts below:
+You can log in with predefined account below:

 | Username       | Password |
 | -------------- | -------- |